About Homeless Services

-In order to facilitate overall best practices to end homelessness, the Downtown DC BID has partnered with the city government and 20 local service providers.
-Through our partnership with Pathways to Housing DC, the BID employs the Downtown Homeless Services Team: a four-person, clinically-based outreach team that provides street-level intervention to move individuals beyond homelessness to independence.
-In addition, the BID’s Safety/Hospitality and Maintenance employees (SAMs) have 12 specially-trained members, known as the Homeless Outreach Service Team (HOST), who work closely with the Downtown Homeless Services Team and are trained to recognize and engage individuals with mental and addiction challenges.
+The BID employs a Downtown Homeless Services Team through Pathways to Housing DC, offering a four-person, clinically-based outreach team providing street-level intervention to move individuals beyond homelessness to independence.
+The BID’s Safety/Hospitality and Maintenance employees (SAMs) also have 12 specially-trained members, known as the Homeless Outreach Service Team (HOST), who work closely with the Downtown Homeless Services Team and are trained to recognize and engage individuals with mental and addiction challenges.
 Employing a housing first strategy, the goal is to provide stability through housing and wrap-around supportive services.

 For more information on how you can address your business or property’s concerns related to homelessness, please read the following paper: How2 Address Homeless Concerns